Higher-genus quasimap wall-crossing via localization: Proof of Theorem

-Let $\Gamma$ be such a graph, and suppose that there are at least two vertices of positive degree.
+The contribution to $D_{\beta}(\lambda,y)$ of many such graphs can immediately be shown to vanish.
+Indeed, suppose that $\Gamma$ is a localization graph in which there are at least two vertices of positive degree.
 For any vertex $v$ such that $j(v) = \infty$, the contributions of $v$ to \eqref{4} and \eqref{5} are identical, and the contributions from each edge are also the same.
 Thus, the only possibly non-identical contributions come from vertices $v$ with $j(v) = 0$.

-Let us first consider vertices $v$ with $j(v)=0$ that are unstable of genus 0 and valence 1.
-The contribution of such vertices to the localization formula for \eqref{4} is given by the coefficient of $q^{\beta(v)}$ in
+Let us first consider vertices $v$ of $\Gamma$ with $j(v) = 0$ that are unstable of genus zero and valence one, with unique incident edge $e$ of degree $d(e) > \beta(v)$.
+The contribution of such a vertex to the localization formula for \eqref{4} is given by the coefficient of $q^{\beta(v)}$ in

-where we again use the notation $\tl := \lambda - H$.
-The corresponding contributions to \eqref{5} (after forgetting about the additional markings at $v$) are given by
+where we again use the notation $\lambda_0 := \lambda - H$.
+The corresponding contribution to \eqref{5} (after forgetting about the additional markings at $v$) is given by

-where the first two summands correspond to the cases when $v$ is unstable and the last summand corresponds to the case when $v$ is stable.
+where the first two summands come from the cases where the vertex corresponding to $v$ in \eqref{5} is unstable and the last summand comes from the case where this vertex is stable.
 By the $J$-function wall-crossing \eqref{JWC}, these contributions to \eqref{4} and \eqref{5} are identical.

 For stable vertices with $j(v) = 0$, on the other hand, the twisted wall-crossing holds in degree $\beta(v) < \beta$ by induction.
 This says precisely that the contributions to \eqref{4} and \eqref{5} from such vertices also agree.